binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 Then on top of this sort of configuration, you need to make sure that the local server mounts are as restrictive as we set-up in the ["Lock Down the Mounting of Partitions"](#vps-countermeasures-disable-remove-services-harden-what-is-left-lock-down-the-mounting-of-partitions) section, and also the file permissions for other, at the exported level recursively, are as restrictive as practical for you.
 Now we are starting to achieve a little defence in depth.

 Now if you have been following along with the NFS configuration because you are working on a file server rather than a web server, lets just take this a little further with some changes to `/etc/hosts.deny` and `/etc/hosts.allow`.
-The access control language used in these two files is the same as each other, just that `hosts.deny` is consulted for which entities to deny to which services and `hosts.allow` for which to allow for the same.
+The access control language used in these two files is the same as each other, just that `hosts.deny` is consulted for which entities to deny to which services, and `hosts.allow` for which to allow for the same.

-Each line of these two files specifies (in the simplest form) a single service or process and a set of hosts in numeric form (not DNS), in the more complex forms, _daemon@host_ and _user@host_.
+Each line of these two files specifies (in the simplest form) a single service or process and a set of hosts in numeric form (not DNS).
+In the more complex forms, _daemon@host_ and _user@host_.

 You can add `ALL:ALL` to your `hosts.deny`, but if you install a new service that uses these files, then you will be left wondering why it is not working.
 I prefer to be more explicit, but it is up to you.